manics/omero-oauth/README.rst

 Users will be able to sign-in using OAuth at https://omero.web.host/oauth.

-Since a password isn't set it is not possible for a user to login to other OMERO clients in the usual way.
+It is not possible to login to other OMERO clients in the usual way since no password is set.
 If you set ``omero.web.oauth.sessiontoken.enable=true`` users can go to https://omero.web.host/oauth/sessiontoken to obtain a new session token.

 Configuration Examples
 ----------------------

+Example configuration templates are provided for GitHub and ORCID OAuth.
+Be sure to read the comments in each file before using them.
 After editing an example file you can apply the configuration:

 ::

     $ omero load <type>-example.omero

-Example configuration templates are provided for GitHub and ORCID OAuth.
-Be sure to read the comments in each file before using them.

 - `GitHub: github-example.omero <github-example.omero>`_
 - `ORCID: orcid-example.omero <orcid-example.omero>`_